caeblox/CAEBloX-PoD-Protocol/README.md

 README.txt

-# STL-Similarity-Analyzer
+# CAEBloX PoD Protocol

 ## Overview

-**STL-Similarity-Analyzer** is a Python-based tool for assessing geometric similarity between 3D CAD files, specifically in STL and VTK formats.
+**CAEBloX PoD Protocol** is a Python-based tool for assessing geometric similarity between 3D CAD files, specifically in STL and VTK formats.
 The system uses Signed Distance Functions (SDF) with nearest-neighbor approaches to evaluate similarity between CAD files, supporting a Proof of Design (PoD) scoring system.
 This tool helps identify unique designs and prevents redundant CAD files from being added to the network.

 The tool processes all files in the `new_cad` folder, checks their similarity to the existing CAD files in the `database`, and only adds unique files to the database.